diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 ![Image: Recursive Options for Applying Tags](images/image_tags_apply_recursive.png)

 H) **Edit Tags**: An admin account is required to add/edit tags.

+#### Tags Application

+##### Applying a Single Tag

+1. In the results pane, select the item(s) you wish to tag.
+2. Click the **Tag** drop-down list and select a tag.

+>🔆 &nbsp;A file or directory can have multiple tags.

+##### Applying Recursive and Non-Recursive Tags

+This option is used to apply tags to multiple sub-directories and/or files in just a few clicks.

+1. In the results pane, select the main directory(ies) you wish to tag.
+2. Click the **Tag** drop-down list and select a tag - you need to tag the main directory first in order to continue.
+3. Reselect that same directory(ies) and click the **Tag** drop-down list.
+4. Click on **Apply tags to** and make a selection - [get more info on recursive and non-recursive](#apply_tags_to)

+>🔆 &nbsp;If the main directory has several tags applied to it, all these tags will be applied to their parent directories and/or files with this action.

+#### Tags Removal

+##### Removing a Single Tag

+1. In the results pane, select the item(s) you wish to remove the tag from.
+2. Click the **Tag** drop-down list and select the same tag that is already applied to it > trying to reapply the same tag will remove it.

+##### Removing Several Tags

+1. In the results pane, select the item(s) you wish to remove the tags from.
+2. Click the **Tag** drop-down list and select **Remove all tags** - careful, this action cannot be undone!

+>🔆 &nbsp;If an item has several tags, the above action will remove all of them at once.

+##### Removing Recursive and Non-Recursive Tags

+1. In the results pane, select the directory for which you want to remove the tags recursively or non-recursively - remove the tag from this directory first by following the above instructions.
+2. Click the **Tag** drop-down list and make a selection - [get more info on recursive and non-recursive](#apply_tags_to) - this single action will remove the tag(s) to all the sub-directories and/or files so they have the same tags as the main directory.

 #### Search on Tags